stdevPavelmc/FAASGS/README.md

 - Login in your into SBC and clone this repository `git clone https://github.com/stdevPavelmc/FAASGS`.
 - Change to the created folder `cd FAASGS`.
 - Gain root access via `sudo -i`
+- Run configuration steps `make cconf`.
+- Configure your local data (see [Configuring](#configuring) below)
 - Run install script `make install`.
-- Configure your local data (see [Configuring](#configuring) below)
 - Execute it by hand to check if all works `sats.sh`.
   -  Go to your IP address and check if there is any 'next pass' scheduled.
 - If all gone ok, run the schedule script to make it run for good `make permanent`

 ## Configuring

-After the install step you need to configure your local data, you callsign (use N0NAME if you are not a ham radio operator), name, locator (use [this tool](https://www.iz3mez.it/maps.google/ww-loc.html) if you are in doubt), coordinates (use locator tool to check the coordinates too), QTH and the satellites you want to capture.
+After the configure step you need to modify your local data, you callsign (use N0NAME if you are not a ham radio operator), name, locator (use [this tool](https://www.iz3mez.it/maps.google/ww-loc.html) if you are in doubt), coordinates (use locator tool to check the coordinates too), QTH and the satellites you want to capture.

-Just go to `/etc/sat_data` and edit a file named `user.conf` with the command `sudo nano user.conf`.
-You will find a proxy setting there to, if you don't use a proxy just make what the comment says.
+Just go to `/etc/sat_data` and edit a file named `user.conf` with the command `sudo nano user.conf` to fill your data.

+You will find a proxy setting there to, if you don't use a proxy just leave it as is, if you use a proxy then follow the comments.

 Next step is to select the satellites you want to monitor, the file is named `sats.json` and it has a very common web format, you can add or remove sats as your need.